 After this preparation, state your scope, evidence, sample process, MOQ and quality records clearly in the supplier profile.
 Use TR2B contract manufacturing category for the relevant category, the TR2B overview guide for profile setup and TR2B service pages when service listing is the right next step.

-To make the Supplement Label Claims: Compliance Questions for US, EU and Export Markets decision stronger, continue with these related checks before choosing a supplier or approving production.
+Related checks for Supplement Label Claims: Compliance Questions for US, EU and Export Markets: review these pages before supplier approval or production release.

 - Vitamin Gummy Market and Manufacturing Opportunities